reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 }, []);
 ```

-**The code inside the effect does not use any props or state, so your dependency array is `[]` (empty).
+**The code inside the Effect does not use any props or state, so your dependency array is `[]` (empty).
 This tells React to only run this code when the component "mounts," i.e. appears on the screen for the first time.**

 Let's try running this code: